Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/06_pioreactor_20ml_v1.1_to_v1.5/02-pioreactor-disassembly.md

 1. The new top v1.5 vial holder has <Highlight color={colors.blue}>a groove within the body</Highlight> where the #024 O-ring sits.
 Carefully insert the O-ring using your fingers.
 Make sure to not twist the O-ring.
 2. Run your finger inside the vial holder, pushing the O-ring into place to ensure a snug fit.
 3. Screw off the existing top vial holder by twisting it counter-clockwise.
 This old top isn't needed anymore.
-4. Screw on the new v1.5 vial holder.
+4. Screw on the new v1.5 vial holder until the IR LED lines up with the heater cable.

 </AssemblyInstructionBlock>